ObsidianLabs/eos-studio-docs/source/eosio-fundamentals/account.rst

 ===========================================
-Account System
+Accounts
 ===========================================

-For Bitcoin or Ethereum, `addresses` are the individuals in blockchain transactions.
-For example, tokens are transfered from one address to another, and each address has its own token balance.
+Blockchains like Bitcoin or Ethereum use `addresses` to represent individuals in transactions.
+Tokens are transfered from one address to another, and each address has its own token balance.
-Different from them, EOSIO uses `accounts` as the basic unit to store tokens and act as an individual on the blockchain.
+However, EOSIO-based blockchain use `accounts` as the basic unit to store tokens and act as individuals in blockchain transactions.

 Account Name
 ===========================================

-An account can have a human readable name so it will be easy to remember.
+An EOSIO account can have a human readable name so it will be easy to remember.
 The account name is a string of max length 12 consists of small letters a-z, digits 1-5 and dot.